5 Challenges to the Adoption of Automated Workflows

 4. Workflow Automation Software That’s Inadequate or Difficult to Use

 There was a time not that long ago when workflow automation required the input of trained programmers.
 Today that is not necessarily the case, but not all workflow software is equal.
 A software package that’s designed for ease of use may not be powerful enough to do what you need it to.
 Conversely, a software package that’s powerful enough may have an excessively steep learning curve.
-Evaluate workflow software carefully to ensure both that it does what you want, and that you can learn to use it in a reasonable amount of time.
+Evaluate workflow automation software carefully to ensure both that it does what you want, and that you can learn to use it in a reasonable amount of time.

 5. Lack of Follow-Up

-Efficient business process management is a competitive differentiator for businesses, and for many businesses, the automated workflow is a key ingredient.
-With PerfectForms as your workflow software, you not only have power and flexibility to automate workflows across departments, you have a user-friendly interface that eliminates the need for programming.
+Efficient business process automation is a competitive differentiator for businesses, and for many businesses, the automated workflow is a key ingredient.
+With PerfectForms as your workflow management software, you not only have power and flexibility to automate workflows across departments, you have a user-friendly interface that eliminates the need for programming.

 If you want to find out for yourself, you can try PerfectForms for free by signing up for a trial.
 Automate a single workflow and see for yourself how efficient, automated workflows can change everything!